dimanyen/tvml-hello-tvos/README.md

 # hello-tvos
-Use the template sample and perform donamic xml document with http request
+Use the template sample and perform donamic xml document with http request.